 16 Indeed, in addition to the traditional administrative functions of authorisation and control, regulatory agencies have the power to lay down general rules.
-The rules are there to help manage their application services and to resolve disputes with a view to effectively discipline the sectors within their competence.29 In this context, because of the plurality of powers conferred upon them, the regulators represent a genuine "legal oxymoron".30 The regulatory entities may be empowered to make rules (regulatory power), control their execution (executive function), adjudicate disputes, and pronounce administrative sanctions (judicial power).
+The rules are there to help manage their application services and to resolve disputes with a view to effectively discipline the sectors within their competence.29 In this context, because of the plurality of powers conferred upon them, the regulators represent a genuine "legal oxymoron".30 The regulatory power), control their execution (executive function), adjudicate disputes, and pronounce administrative sanctions (judicial power).